 Recipe and Label Analysis

 Nature’s Recipe Original Lamb and Rice was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Label and nutrient data below are calculated using dry matter basis.

 Nature’s Recipe Original Lamb and Rice

 Estimated Dry Matter Nutrient Content

 Ingredients: Lamb meal, barley, oatmeal, brewers rice, poultry fat (preserved with mixed tocopherols), natural flavor, tomato pomace, dried brewers yeast, sodium tripolyphosphate, flaxseed, potassium chloride, taurine, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), inositol, niacin, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, thiamine mononitrate, beta-carotene, pyridoxine hydrochloride, vitamin B12 supplement, menadione sodium bisulfite complex, vitamin D3 supplement, folic acid, biotin), minerals (ferrous sulfate, iron proteinate, zinc proteinate, zinc oxide, copper sulfate, manganese proteinate, copper proteinate, manganous oxide, calcium iodate, sodium selenite), lactic acid, choline chloride, Yucca schidigera extract, citric acid (used as a preservative), rosemary extract

 |Estimated Nutrient Content|

-The fifth ingredient lists poultry fat.
-Poultry fat is obtained from rendering, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The fifth ingredient is poultry fat.
+This item is obtained from rendering, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Poultry fat is high in linoleic acid, an omega-6 fatty acid essential for life.